It used to be that dentistry was all about traditional marketing.

-In other words, you want website users to take an action you want.
+In other words, you want website users to take the action you want.

 That might be calling the office, filling out an online form with their info, or getting them to take a short quiz.

-- Large buttons telling encouraging users to take action
+- Large buttons telling encouraging users to call you to schedule.

 - Ensure your office phone number is always visible, will call when clicked, and has text near it like, ‘Call Us Today’